e.T.E.A.L.

 • 2 credits maximum for each course

-• 7108 Principles of Advanced Manufacturing
+• 7108 Principals of Advanced Manufacturing

 • 7103 Advanced Manufacturing Technology

-• 7104 Industrial Mechanical Fundamentals
+• 7102 Industrial Electrical Fundamentals

 Additional Information